tanhauhau/tanhauhau.github.io/content/blog/compile-svelte-in-your-head-part-1/index.md

 Some observations:

 - What you've written in the `<script>` tag is moved into the top level of the code
-- `h1` element's text content is now a template literals
+- `h1` element's text content is now a template literal

 There's a lot of amazing things happening under the hood right now, but let's hold our horses for a while, because it's best explained when comparing with the next code change.